 The Paso Norte Pipeline Project is a proposed international natural gas pipeline.
 It will deliver efficient, clean burning, and cost effective natural gas from the United States to a dynamic region of North Central Mexico; the western portion of the State of Chihuahua.

-The new Energy Reform Laws, passed and approved by the Upper and Lower Houses of the Mexican Legislature and signed by President Pena this past year; have had a positive impact on the Paso Norte Pipeline Project.
+The new Energy Reform Laws, passed and approved by the Upper and Lower Houses of the Mexican Legislature and signed by President Peña this past year; have had a positive impact on the Paso Norte Pipeline Project.

 The new secondary laws broaden the opportunities in natural gas marketing and transmission, but also change the electric market landscape of Mexico

 New electric power generators will be allowed to supply directly to a large range of “Qualified customers”.
 These “Qualified customers” represent and wide variety of industrial plants, industrial groups, commercial and service companies located through Mexico.
-A new “Electric Market” is created and will be managed by CENACE.
-Transportation of Electricity will be managed by CFE, but private companies can also participate building and operating electric transmission lines.
+A new “Wholesale Electric Market” is created and will be managed by CENACE.
+Transportation of Electricity is managed by CENACE, but private companies can also participate building and operating electric transmission lines.

 These new laws have paved the way for investment in privately owned power electrical generation plants in Mexico.

-The Apache Power Park will be a 600+ acre industrial site dedicated to attracting 3 to5 gas fired electrical generating plants.
+The Apache Power Park will be a 400+ acre industrial site dedicated to attracting 3 to 5 gas fired electrical generating plants.
 These plants will be customers of the Paso Norte Pipeline Project in Western Chihuahua.
-Privately owned plants with long term leases in the power park utilizing the Porteo program to supply electicity to the Mexican Grid.
+The park will offer specialized services for power generation such as Power Lines for transmission, water, highway access and other specialized services.